code-dot-org/javabuilder/org-code-javabuilder/README.md

 cd javabuilder/org-code-javabuilder
 ./gradlew build
 ```
 That's it!
 Now you can open the project in your IDE and start developing.
-Here are some
+If you are
+using IntelliJ, import the project as a gradle project: File -> New -> Project from
+Existing Sources...

+It is not required, but you can also install gradle.
+If you do, you can use gradle
+directly rather than from the gradlew file.
+Instead of running `./gradlew build`, for
+example, you would run `gradle build`.

-other useful commands:
+Here are some other useful commands:

 **Launch the local Javabuilder WebSocket server**
 ```
 ./gradlew appRun
 ```
-*Note: the Javabuilder server will be ready to use when you see
+*Note: the Javabuilder server will be ready to use after a few seconds when you see
 `Press any key to stop the server.` It will never reach `100% EXECUTING`.*

 **Run all tests**